Pipazoul/conducteur/doc/docs/api.md

 # HTTP API Reference

+## Authentication
+All request are scope based and require an API Key.
+This key is sent in the header of every request as Bearer Token.

 ## Predictions

 Prediction represent an inference job waiting to be processed.or already processed with a result